-BMC Medical Ethics operates an open peer-review system, where the reviewers' names are included on the peer review reports for authors.
-In addition, if the article is published, the named reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0.
-Previous versions of the manuscript and all author responses to the reviewers are available by contacting firstname.lastname@example.org.
+BMC Medical Ethics operates a transparent peer-review system, where, if the article is published, the reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0 but the reviewer is not named.

 Manuscripts submitted to BMC Medical Ethics are assessed by our editors and/or peer reviewers.
 Overall editorial responsibility for the journal is with the Editor.
 Section Editors provide oversight for manuscripts submitted to their section with Associate Editors acting as handling editors.